 What to do with bitter broth?
 Make a bisque!

-If you're frugal and don't want to discard the bitter broth, make a bisque to hide the flavor.
+If you’re frugal and don’t want to discard the bitter broth, make a bisque to hide the flavor.
+It is a great way to get that broth in without drinking it straight.

 Steam or simmer veggies like onions, zucchini, winter squash, or peppers.
 Cool them and the broth slightly.
 Add about 3 cups each of veggies and broth to a blender.
 Then add flavor!
 1- or 2-inch piece of fresh ginger, sea salt, white pepper… Fresh garlic, too, and lots of fresh or dried herbs.